Table of Contents

 When to Use Hyphens

-Hyphens are useful in English writing that connect words or parts of words to create a clear, unified meaning.
-Learning when to use hyphens will help you write more clearly and avoid confusion.
+Hyphens connect words or parts of words to create a clear meaning.
+Knowing when to use them will improve clarity and avoid confusion.

-When you use use prefixes like ex-, mid-, or self- before a proper noun or adjective, hyphens help to connect them.
+Use a hyphen when prefixes like ex-, mid-, or self- come before a proper noun or adjective.

 Hyphen vs Dash